 EAB comment Response With regard to this Policy of the Local Plan Strategy and Sites document, on which this SPD provided policy guidance, concern was expressed that the low levels of off-street parking suggested was likely to lead to issues with parking on streets and pavements.
-A practical approach to enforcement was required to prevent roads from becoming impassable.
-A written response from a transport perspective would be circulated to the EAB by e- mail.
 The proposed residential parking standards are geographically differentiated.
 For each category of area, the standards have been benchmarked against local car availability levels.
 Having been benchmarked, the standards are set as maximum standards in the urban areas.
 The LPSS Policy ID3, at 4) b), and similarly in the proposed LPDMP Policy ID11, at 5) d), are aimed at preventing the risk of development-related parking on the public highway from adversely impacts road safety or the movement of other road users.
-Further to the above, the Local Highway Authority is able to introduce and then enforce parking restrictions on adopted local roads, and, if deemed appropriate, could seek a developer contribution to implement new parking restrictions or alternatively a mechanism for monitoring the development's impact with the potential for parking restrictions to be introduced later if required.